-During the reporting period, the majority of arrests included one of four common charge types:
+During the reporting period, the majority of arrests included one of three common charge types:

-- 25% of arrests included a charge of simple assault.
-Simple assault charges are common in domestic / intrafamily violence incidents. - 25% of arrests included a charge for fugitive from justice or a release violation.
-These reflect charges made pursuant to a warrant or court order. - Another 25% of arrests included a criminal traffic charge, including arrests for impaired driving, driving more than 30 miles an hour over the speed limit, leaving after colliding, and driving without a license. - The next most frequent charge was for weapons violations; 95% of the weapons charges were firearms related.
+- 23% of arrests included charge(s) of simple assault.
+Simple assault charges are common in domestic / intrafamily violence incidents. - 18% of arrests included charge(s) for fugitive from justice or a release violation.
+These reflect charges made pursuant to a warrant or court order. - 16% of arrests included criminal traffic charge(s), including arrests for impaired driving, driving more than 30 miles an hour over the speed limit, leaving after colliding, and driving without a license.

-These figures are based on the percentage of total charges, not the total arrests.
-One arrest may have included more than one of these charges as well as other criminal charges.
-One-third of arrests during the report period included multiple criminal charges.
+These figures are based on the percent of arrests with at least one charge under one of the categories above.
+One arrest may have included more than one of these categories.12 Approximately one-third of arrests in the report period included multiple criminal charges.